 Guiyang is the capital of Guizhou Province in Southwest China.
 It is an ethnically diverse city that is rich in history and culture, yet has modern amenities and is continuously developing, making it a Tier 2 city in China.
-The city boasts an impressive skyline and is known for its variety of scenic parks and lakes, as well as its ancient villages and unspoilt mountains.
+The city boasts an impressive skyline and is known for its variety of scenic parks and lakes, as well as its ancient villages and unspoiled mountains.

 Qingyan Old Town

-Qingyan Old Town is 29 KM south of Guiyang, and is perfect for a day trip on a day off work.
+Qingyan Old Town is 29 KM south of Guiyang and is perfect for a day trip on a day off work.
 This is a popular destination for local tourists as well as foreign, so be prepared for crowds when you visit.
-Qingyan Old Town is packed with temples, small museums and streets lined with food and shops, it is also small enough to be able to walk around and tour within a day.
+Qingyan Old Town is packed with temples, small museums, and streets lined with food and shops, it is also small enough to be able to walk around and tour within a day.

 You can get to Qingyan by bus or taxi.
 A taxi takes just under an hour and costs around 70 RMB from Guiyang’s downtown.
 Alternatively, you can take the 210 bus from Hebin Park (3 RMB).